 4. Employees may make donations directly to the pool for use by any approved Catastrophic Leave recipient.

-5. Employees donating leave must maintain a minimum sick or annual leave balance, equivalent to two weeks of the employee’s regular work schedule.
+5. Employees donating leave must maintain a minimum sick leave balance, equivalent to two weeks of the employee’s regular work schedule.
 [Employees may contribute vacation or sick leave, as soon as they are eligible to use their own vacation or sick leave, subject to maintaining minimum sick leave balances in existing leave policy.]

 6. Employees may make donations at any time.
 Employees may make donations by recording VLS for donating sick leave and/or VLV for donating annual leave.
 Monthly employees will complete a Record of Chargeable Absences (PDF) form.
 Bi-weekly employees will complete a Bi-Weekly Time Report (PDF) form.
 Either form must be submitted to their unit timekeeper who will forward to the payroll office for processing.
 Upon completion of payroll processing, the employee’s leave balance(s) will be debited and the Catastrophic Shared Leave Pool will be credited with the donation.